 Cat owners know that cats sleep a lot.
 In fact, a cat sleeps for about two thirds of its lifetime, which is twice as long as humans do.
 Also keep in mind, as independent animals, cats will spend time sleeping wherever it suits them.
 Common places usually include on your bed, on the couch next to a window, near a heat source, or in their own bed you bought them.

-It’s important to find them a nice place to spend those two thirds of their life asleep, but which cat bed is the right one for your cat?
-There are so many products available, it’s difficult to focus on just one that seems best.
+It’s important to find them a nice place to spend those two-thirds of their life asleep, but which cat bed is the right one for your cat?
+There are so many products available, that it’s difficult to focus on just one that seems best.

 1. Hepper Nest Modern Cat Bed– Best Overall

 The Hepper Nest is the all-around best cat bed out there.
 Why is this?
 It checks all the right boxes: it’s easy to clean, move around, no set-up is required, and it’s a simple and non-offensive design.
 Additionally, it is the most versatile style of bed to accommodate all types of cats.
 Many cats love to sit in the bowl-shaped bed, either by themselves or with a furry friend.